swdevlin/ars-magica-grimoire/README.md

 You will need to install [Saxon](http://saxon.sourceforge.net/) to convert the spell XML document to an XSL:FO document.

+The font used for external URL links can be downloaded from: http://ftp.gnome.org/pub/GNOME/sources/ttf-bitstream-vera/1.10/

 And, lastly, you will need to install [fop](https://xmlgraphics.apache.org/fop/) to produce the PDF from the XSL:FO document.

 Once installed, edit the boot.bat file, setting the path to Saxon and fop to match your system setup.